 The Company is providing you with a summary description of the material terms of the ADSs and of your material rights as an owner of ADSs.
 Please remember that summaries by their nature lack the precision of the information summarized and that the rights and obligations of an owner of ADSs will be determined by reference to the terms of the applicable deposit agreement and not by this summary.
-Any reference herein to "deposit agreement" is to the deposit agreement for the applicable ADSs, that is: the Class A Share deposit agreement governs the Class A ADSs representing the Class C-1 Shares and the Class C-2 Share deposit agreement governs the Class C-2 Shares.
+Any reference herein to "deposit agreement" is to the deposit agreement for the applicable ADSs, that is: the Class A Share deposit agreement governs the Class C-1 Share deposit agreement governs the Class C-1 ADSs representing the Class C-1 Shares and the Class C-2 Share deposit agreement governs the Class C-2 ADSs representing the Class C-2 Shares.
 As such, holders of ADSs representing one class of shares of Polestar have no rights or obligations under the deposit agreement for any other class of shares of Polestar.
 The Company urges you to review the applicable deposit agreements in their entirety.
 The portions of this summary description that are italicized describe matters that may be relevant to the ownership of ADSs but that may not be contained in the deposit agreements.

-Each ADS represents the right to receive, and to exercise the beneficial ownership interests in, one Class A Share (in the case of a Class A ADS), or one Class C-1 Share (in the case of a Class C-2 ADS), or one Class C-2 Share (in the case of a Class C-2 ADS), on deposit with the depositary and/or custodian.
+Each ADS represents the right to receive, and to exercise the beneficial ownership interests in, one Class A Share (in the case of a Class A ADS), or one Class C-1 ADS) or one Class C-2 ADS (in the case of a Class C-2 ADS), on deposit with the depositary and/or custodian.
 An ADS also represents the right to receive, and to exercise the beneficial interests in, any other property received by the depositary or the custodian on behalf of the owner of the ADS but that has not been distributed to the owners of ADSs because of legal restrictions or practical considerations.
 The Company and the depositary may agree to change the ADS-to-Share ratio by amending the applicable deposit agreement.
 This amendment may give rise to, or change, the depositary fees payable by ADS owners.
-The custodian, the depositary and their respective nominees will hold all deposited property for the benefit of the holders and beneficial owners of the applicable ADSs.
+The custodian, the deposited property does not constitute the proprietary assets of the depositary, the custodian or their nominees.
+Beneficial ownership in the deposited property will under the terms of the deposit agreement be vested in the beneficial owners of the applicable ADSs.
 The deposited property will under the terms of the deposit agreement be vested in the beneficial owners of the applicable ADSs.
-The depositary, the custodian and their respective nominees will be the record holders of the deposited property represented by the ADSs for the benefit of the holders and beneficial owners of the corresponding ADSs.
-A beneficial owner of ADSs may or may not be the holder of ADSs.
-Beneficial owners of the ADSs, the registered holders of the
+The deposited property will under the terms of the deposit agreement be vested in the beneficial owners of the applicable ADSs.
+The deposited property will under the terms of the deposit agreement be vested in the beneficial owners of the applicable ADSs.
+The deposited property will under the terms of the deposit agreement be vested in the beneficial owners of the benefit of the holders of the benefit of the holders and beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the applicable deposited property only through the registered holders of the ADSs, the registered holders of the